srobo/kitbook/kit-return.md

 * This documentation and flow chart.
 * Sign-out sheet.
-* Kit return table (indicating teams and kit to return).
+* Kit return table (indicating teams and kit to return, as well as details of teams that are authorised to keep kit).
-* Missing kit form (indicating which teams have reported missing kit prior to the comptetition).
-* Extra kit form (indicating which teams have been provided with additional kit prior, or during the comptetition).
-* Kit extension list (indicating which teams are allowed to keep their kit after the competition).
+* Missing kit form (blank forms that you can use to mark items that are missing from returned kit).
 * Kit extension labels (to mark boxes that may leave the building).
 * Kit return shipping packs (to provide to teams that are keeping kit).
 * Name labels to mark up the RUBs.